Amukayoung/An-Interactive-Bar-Chart-with-D3JS/README.md

 # Designing a Bar Chart with D3js

 ## Task
 This is a bar chart I developed using a JavaScript Visualization Library called D3Js.
-It's an amazing data visualization tool
+It's an amazing data visualization tool with your imagination as your limit

 ## Technology
 - HTML